Click here for Editorial Guidelines

 Please note that an issue containing less than seven contributions (editor’s introduction excluded) will not be published.
 Therefore it is advisable to gather a higher number of contributions for each issue, in case some should fail the peer review or the Editorial Board evaluation.

-Please do not hesitate to contact the Managing Editor for further details and clarifications.
+Please do not hesitate to contact the Managing Editors for further details and clarifications.